-This article will cover some of the major contributors to IT scarcity, their impact on health plans’ business and a path forward.
+This article will cover some of the major contributors to IT scarcity, their impact on health plans’ business and a path forward – particularly when it comes to the ICHRA opportunity.

-However, this overly simplistic description misses much of the nuance surrounding IT scarcity.
-Finding a path forward for health plans requires a more in-depth understanding of the problem.
-To that end, five of the most common contributors to IT scarcity for health plans include:
+IT scarcity tends to result from a simple equation: limited resources plus too many competing priorities.
+However, this overly simplistic description misses much of the nuance surrounding IT scarcity, and finding a path forward requires a more in-depth understanding of the problem.
+Consider these 5 common contributors to Health Plan IT scarcity:

 1. Technology reliance by partners and customers

-Health plans are heavily reliant on brokers and other partners, and don’t have the luxury of focusing exclusively on their own needs.
-If brokers, in particular, aren’t armed with strong technology to support customer acquisition and maintenance, it can have a significant impact on revenue and other critical metrics such as retention, late payments, and more.
+Health plans are heavily reliant on brokers and other partners.
+If brokers, in particular, aren’t armed with strong technology to support customer acquisition and maintenance, it can have a significant impact on revenue and other critical metrics such as retention, late payments and more.
+In fact, brokers are a key to health plans selling ICHRA plans as employer and member needs are changing.

 The same is true for customers.
 If they aren’t provided with a strong and intuitive technology experience — ideally with additional features that differentiate a health plan from its competitors — satisfaction can quickly dwindle, potentially harming retention and limiting customer acquisition.